-These requirements can be modified or waived for students with previous graduate work, e.g., a master's degree in physics.
+These requirements can be modified or waived for students with previous graduate experience, e.g., a master's degree in physics.

 PhD qualification: oral examination requirement

-After completing course work, the student must give a presentation to a committee of three physics faculty members (the prospective research adviser and two others), to qualify for admittance to the PhD program.
+After completing courses, the student must give a presentation to a committee of three physics faculty members (the prospective research adviser and two others), to qualify for admittance to the PhD program.
 A written summary is also required.

-Graduate students are required to take Physics 597 Supervised Teaching of Physics prior to serving as a teaching assistant.
+Graduate students are required to take Physics 597 Supervised Teaching of Physics prior to serving as an assistant to the instructor.
 Students typically take Physics 597 in their first fall semester.